bunnie/ecia-labels/README.md

 # ECIA EIGP 114 label generator

-Generates **product** and **logistic** labels that conform to the ECIA EIGP 114 specification (the format in your customer's routing guide).
+Generates **product** and **logistic** labels that conform to the ECIA EIGP 114 specification (the format required by Mouser, for example).
 Each run takes a small JSON file of field values and writes a self-contained `index.html` you can open in a browser to print or screenshot.